 Figure 3.
-Data Assimilation procedure, illustrating the two initialization methods and the 3-day cycles.
-The diagram on the left describes the direct initialization strategy from the analysis.
-The diagram on the right describes the Nudging strategy for initialization.
-Orange rectangles represent each 1-day run of WMOP.
-Grey rectangles represent the 1-day run of WMOP in which a strong nudging towards the results of the analysis is applied.
+Data assimilation procedure illustrating the two initialization methods and the 3 d cycles.
+The diagram in (a) describes the direct initialization strategy from the analysis.
+The diagram in (b) describes the nudging strategy for initialization.
+Orange rectangles represent each 1 d run of WMOP.
+Grey rectangles represent the 1 d run of WMOP in which a strong nudging towards the results of the analysis is applied.